-Profit & Loss Report
+Profit & Loss report

 Updated over a week ago

-The Profit and Loss (P&L) report provides a means of monitoring the progress of your business.
 The P&L is accrual-based, not cash-based.
 This means it includes all your income and expenses that occurred within the nominated period, whether payment has been made/received or not.
 Therefore, if you have been invoiced for services/goods but haven't yet paid, then they are still included on the P&L.

 What is included in the P&L?

-• income and expenses that have been invoiced within the period
+• Income and expenses that have been invoiced within the period

-• interest on business loans
+• Interest on loans

-• depreciation on capital items
+• Depreciation on capital items

-• Stock or Product on hand
+• Stock or product on hand

 • Shareholder salaries